 When Rebecca Prince-Ruiz recalls how her ecofriendly movement Plastic Free July has progressed over the years, she can't help but smile.
-What began in 2011 as 40 people committing to going 5 plastic-free one month a year has gained momentum to 326 million people pledging to adopt this practice today.
+What began in 2011 as 40 people committing to going momentum to 326 million people pledging to adopt this practice today.